-which is our first \textbf{slow-roll condition}.
-When the kinetic term of the scalar field is negligible with respect to the potential one, one has from Eq.~\eqref{rhophiPphi}: That is, the scalar field potential, when it dominates over the kinetic term, behaves as a cosmological constant.
+This is the first \textbf{slow-roll condition}: the kinetic term of the scalar field is negligible with respect to the potential.
+From Eq.~\eqref{rhophiPphi}, this implies that:

+That is, not unexpectedly, the potential of the scalar field behaves like a cosmological constant.

-Note that condition \eqref{slowrollcond} does not really demand the potential $V(\varphi)$ to be flat, as for example the Coleman-Weinberg (Erick, not Steven) potential \cite{Coleman:1973jx} used in the ``new'' inflationary scenario \cite{Albrecht:1982wi}.
-What counts is the kinetic term to be very small compared with the potential one and this can be achieved even for $V(\varphi)\propto \varphi^2$ or $\varphi^4$ potentials.
+Note that condition \eqref{slowrollcond} does not necessarily require the potential $V(\varphi)$ to be flat, as, for example, the Coleman-Weinberg (Erick, not Steven) potential \cite{Coleman:1973jx} used in the ``new'' inflationary scenario \cite{Albrecht:1982wi}.
+The kinetic term can be much smaller than the potential, even for $V(\varphi)\propto \varphi^2$ or $\varphi^4$.
 We shall see this in more detail later.

-The condition given in Eq.~\eqref{slowrollcondH} is usually reformulated in term of a parameter $\epsilon$, called \textbf{slow-roll parameter} and defined as the ratio in Eq.~\eqref{slowrollcondH}, i.e.
+The condition given in Eq.~\eqref{slowrollcondH} is usually reformulated in terms of a parameter $\epsilon$, called \textbf{slow-roll parameter}, and defined as follows: